Pakistan Zindabad slogan: Bail plea of student activist rejected,court says she may abscond

 Bengaluru, June 11: A court here has rejected the bail plea of a college student accused of sedition after she chanted Pakistan Zindabad on stage.

 The incident occurred on February 20 in the city during a rally which was held to protest against the amended citizenship law.
-While rejecting the plea, the court observed that if bail is granted to Amulya Leona Naronha, she may involve herself in similar offences which would affect peace at large.
+While rejecting the plea, the court observed that if bail is granted to Amulya Leona Noronha, she may involve herself in similar offences which would affect peace at large.

 Amulya was booked under charges of sedition and promoting enmity between groups.
 Her friends however said that she was trying to convey a message of universal humanity by chanting zindabad in the name of all nations, including Pakistan and India.